k2view-academy/K2View-Academy/articles/08_globals/03_set_globals.md

 <p>Set the value of the Global indicated by &lt;PARAM_NAME&gt; to the value provided by the &lt;PARAM_VALUE&gt;.</p>
 <p>
 <UL>
-<LI>Specifying &lt;LUT NAME&gt; is supported even when the Global is defined under Shared Objects.
-In such case the Global value is overridden only for the given &lt;LUT NAME&gt; scope. <br/>NOTE: Override takes effect only if settings of the specific LU is done <b>after</b> the all-LUs settings (using the '*' - see next command) ran.</LI>
+<LI>When &lt;LUT NAME&gt; is specified and the Global is also defined under Shared Objects, the Global value is overridden only for the given &lt;LUT NAME&gt; scope. <br/>(note that the override takes effect only if the command for the specific LU is executed <b>after</b> the all-LUs settings.
+In case the command with '*.&lt;LUT NAME&gt;' is executed after, it will be applied also on that LU.)</LI>
 <LI>In case variable was not defined at implmentation - neither at Shared Objects nor at LU, action will not take effect.
 An error message appears then, indicating that it does not exist in that LU.</LI>
 </UL>
 </p>